We are very proud of the programs we support. They align with our mission and are forever changing the lives of kids in the community.

 See the Morning Star Boys' Ranch in Action

 Transitions EduCare program provides licensed, sliding-fee scale child care on the TLC campus for toddlers, preschool and school-age children designed to meet the needs of formerly homeless children.
 EduCare provides a nurturing environment to help children recovering from trauma.
 In 2018, 21 children were served with 6,364 hours of childcare and 2,057 nutritious meals.
 Transitions as a whole works to end poverty and homelessness for women and children in Spokane.

 See Transitions in Action

-Embrace Washington is committed to providing, caring and supporting children in foster care within our community.
-They do this by raising awareness of vulnerable children's needs, identifying how to meet those needs by connecting individuals and organizations with a heart to serve the foster care community.
+Embrace Washington is committed to providing, caring, and supporting children in foster care within our community.
+They do this by raising awareness of disadvantaged children's needs, identifying how to meet those needs by connecting individuals and organizations with a heart to serve the foster care community.
 Morning Star Foundation helped launch its Foster Care Education program, providing tutoring and college-preparatory learning for foster children ages 4 to 18.